 A radio DJ, Dave Garver (Clint Eastwood, Hang ‘Em High), has a one-night stand with a woman (Jessica Walter, The Flamingo Kid) who happens to be an ardent fan of his radio show.
-After he realizes the woman is stalking him, Carver tries to get rid of her, but she refuses to go away and the casual tryst becomes a living nightmare.
+After he realizes the woman is stalking him, Dave tries to get rid of her, but she refuses to go away and the casual tryst becomes a living nightmare.

 Reaction & Thoughts: